 Child Bereavement Awareness

 It can challenge the wellbeing and resilience of teachers when they need - often unexpectedly - to support a child or young person who has been bereaved.
-The Institute of Education at St Mary's is collaborating with the charity, Child Bereavement UK, and St Mary's Centre for the Art of Dying Well to increase awareness of, and confidence in, supporting children and young people who experience bereavement.
+The School of Education at St Mary's is collaborating with the charity, Child Bereavement UK, and St Mary's Centre for the Art of Dying Well to increase awareness of, and confidence in, supporting children and young people who experience bereavement.
 The works includes bereavement awareness training for all primary and secondary trainee teachers at St Mary's, with the option to explore other areas (e.g. Bereavement and children with additional needs) in greater depth.
 The bereavement awareness sessions are also open to all teachers.

 Bereavement Awareness Training